-- c.
-Sponsor(s) must attend the Mandatory Election Meeting (see Section 1, clause I (d)) if the filers of the initiative finish their filing after the Mandatory Election Meeting must arrange a meeting with the Elections Coordinator as early as possible. - d.
+- Sponsor(s) must attend the Mandatory Election Meeting (see Section 1, clause I (d)) if the filers of the initiative finish their filing after the Mandatory Election Meeting must arrange a meeting with the Elections Coordinator as early as possible. - d.
 Sponsor(s) of initiative opposition campaigns must meet with the Elections Coordinator before campaigning. - e.
-Measures which have met these criteria and have been duly filed with the AS Executive Board Program Coordinator by the filing deadline shall be placed on the fall AS Student Senate elections ballot as a student initiative.
-The language of the initiative on the ballot must match exactly that of the duty filed measure.
-Opposition campaigns shall have an additional 7 days to file and submit oppositional

-- initiative packet - g.
+Measures which have met these criteria and have been duly filed with the AS Executive Board Program Coordinator by the filing deadline [4:00 p.m. on 10/11/2019] shall be placed on the fallspring AS Executive Board Student Senate elections ballot as a student initiative.
+The language of the initiative on the ballot must match exactly that of the duty filed measure - Opposition campaigns shall have an additional 7 days week to file and submit oppositional initiative packet (4:00 p.m. on 10/15/2019). - g.
 One statement supporting and one statement opposing the initiative may appear on the ballot alongside the initiative, not to exceed 250 words.
 The supporting statement is the statement submitted by the initiative sponsor and must be submitted by the election filing deadline.
 An opposition statement must be submitted by the election filing deadline.
-An opposition statement must be submitted by an initiative opposition campaign sponsor to the Election Coordinator by 7 days after the initiative filing deadline .
-Only one oppositional initiative packet documents for an opposition campaign will be accepted.
+An opposition statement must be submitted by an initiative opposition campaign sponsor to the Election Coordinator by 7 days one week after the initiative filing deadline [??].
+Only one opposition campaign will be permitted, and only the first sponsor to duly file all required oppositional initiative packet documents for an opposition campaign will be accepted.
 The name of the organization(s) and/or person(s) making the statement shall appear on the ballot alongside the statement.